 "I know my time is coming," Cox said Wednesday.

 Complete coverage of the Philadelphia Eagles and their NFL rivals from NBC Sports Philadelphia.

 Cox is coming off his most impactful game of the season by far with five tackles against the Jets, two of those behind the line of scrimmage.
 And while the four-time Pro Bowler somehow wasn't part of the Eagles' sack parade on Sunday, coaches and teammates credited him with creating quite a few plays that didn't show up on the stat sheet.

 "(Rodney McLeod's) interception was all Fletch," said Eagles defensive coordinator Jim Schwartz. "(Josh Sweat's) sack was Fletch disrupted the quarterback, stepped up, and Josh came off his block and was able to make the sack.

-"I know when I look at the film, Fletch got me one," Brandon Graham said.
+"I know when I look at the film, Fletch got me one," said Eagles defensive end Brandon Graham.
 "I owe him on that one."

 Unfortunately for Cox, sacks are not transferrable.